 Price Tiers & Buyer Profiles

-Luxury brands, like Infinity Vans’ Ascent models and The Vansmith custom builds, focus on high-end finishes, ergonomic layouts, and off-grid capabilities specific to Colorado adventures.
+Luxury brands, like Infinity Vans’ Ascent models and The Vansmith custom builds, focus on high-end finishes, smart layouts, and off-grid features made for Colorado trips.

 Monthly Van Life Expenses